-• See Oil Pan Installation.
+• See Oil Pan Installation in this chapter.

 Oil Pressure Relief Valve Inspection

 Check to see if the valve [A] slides smoothly when pushing it in with a wooden or other soft rod, and see if it comes back to its seat by spring [B] pressure.